 Read the full case study

 Company: Ozark Integrated Circuits

-Fast Fact: OIC has acquired more than 10 Small Business Innovation Research grants totaling more than $2 million in federal grants from the U.S. Air Force, Department of Energy and NASA.
+Fast Fact: OZIC has acquired more than 10 Small Business Innovation Research grants totaling more than $2 million in federal grants from the U.S. Air Force, Department of Energy and NASA.